Edward Enninful's Directorial Debut Is As Optimistic As You'd Hope

 We could all do with a little optimism right now, and super stylist and future British Vogue editor-in-chief Edward Enninful has launched a Gap campaign celebrating just that.
-Directed and styled by Enninful, "Bridging the Gap" showcases a cast of models, activists, sports stars, musicians, and actors grooving to Boney M.’s glorious ‘70s disco track "Sunny."
+Directed and styled by Enninful, "Bridging the Gap" shows a cast of models, activists, sports stars, musicians, and actors moving and grooving to Boney M.’s glorious ‘70s disco track "Sunny".

 Advertisement